KernFerm/NW-fishing/README.md

 - **Real-time Object Detection**: Powered by YOLO and ONNX models for efficient and accurate detection of fishing spots and actions within the game.
 - **User-friendly Configuration**: Easy setup and customization through a simple configuration file.

+## Disclaimer

+This project, including all associated source code and files, is provided for **educational purposes only** and is not intended for malicious use or to promote cheating in any form.
+This tool is designed to assist individuals with physical disabilities who may benefit from automation in gaming environments.
+We strongly discourage the use of this software for any activities that violate terms of service or fair play agreements of any game or software.

+By using this software, you agree to use it responsibly and ethically, adhering to the applicable laws and terms of service agreements.
+The developers and contributors of this project are not responsible for any misuse of this tool or any damages that arise from its use.
+Please use this tool in a manner that respects the rights and experience of all players.

 ## 🚀 Quick Start

 Follow these steps to get your fishing bot up and running with CUDA acceleration: